 Heel Containment – Keep Your Shoe on You!

 As I mentioned before, summer shoes tend to be minimalist in design.
 A feature I like to see on a summer shoe is a back strap for the heel (or at least a very deep heel cup).
-If you’re going to walk any distance, having the ability to keep your shoe with you, rather than have your toes flex to hold it in place, reduces strain on your foot a lot!
+Also, if you feel a personalized design might look good, you can custom your own flip flops by contacting online sites that specialize in this domain or fall back on your local search.
+Having said that, if you’re going to walk any distance, having the ability to keep your shoe with you, rather than having your toes flex to hold it in place, reduces strain on your foot a lot!

 Already Have Foot Pain?
 It’s Not Too Late!

 If you have foot pain from low-quality summer shoes, don’t ignore it.
 The sooner we find and fix your foot problem, the sooner you’ll be walking and standing pain-free.
 Want to learn more?
-Call us at 865-524-1234 or fill out the form below!
+Fill out the form below!